Exposition Park Foundation’s Board of Directors

 Ms. Andrea Ambriz

-Ms. Ambriz was appointed General Manager of Exposition Park by California Governor Gavin Newsom and brings more than 20 years of experience working in community and policy development and engagement.
-Prior to serving as General Manager, Ms. Ambriz was Deputy Secretary of External Affairs at the California Natural Resources Agency and previously served as Chief Operating Officer at River LA.
+Appointed by California Governor Gavin Newsom, Ms. Ambriz brings more than two decades of experience in public policy, community engagement, and intergovernmental affairs.
+Prior to her appointment, she served as Deputy Secretary of External Affairs at the California Natural Resources Agency and as Chief Operating Officer of River LA, where she led large-scale public infrastructure and community-focused initiatives.

-She also formerly held notable roles in the labor/private sector and U.S. federal government, including as White House Deputy Director of Private Sector Engagement and at the U.S. Department of the Treasury.
+Earlier in her career, Ms. Ambriz held senior roles in the private sector and the U.S. federal government, including serving as White House Deputy Director of Private Sector Engagement and working at the U.S. Department of the Treasury.

-Ms. Ambriz serves on the Board of the Los Angeles Fire and Police Pension Commission and the Municipal Improvement Corporation of Los Angeles among others.
-She is a Los Angeles native, and earned undergraduate degrees from DePaul University, and holds a Master of Public Policy degree from the University of California, Berkeley.
+Ms. Ambriz currently serves on the boards of the Los Angeles Fire and Police Pension Commission and the Municipal Improvement Corporation of Los Angeles.
+A lifelong Los Angeles resident, she holds undergraduate degrees from DePaul University and a Master of Public Policy from the University of California, Berkeley.

 Ms. Patricianna (Patty) Rhee

-Ms. Rhee obtained her BA degree in Sociology from the University of California at Davis, and is a graduate of the Georgetown University Government Affairs Institute.
+Ms. Rhee holds a Bachelor of Arts in Sociology from the University of California, Davis, and is a State of CA Jesse Unruh Fellow.

 Mr. David McNeill